Open for business

 - a loss of, or change in, your normal sense of taste or smell (anosmia)

-Please take steps to protect yourself by regularly cleaning your hands and by avoiding touching your face.
+Please take steps to protect yourself by regularly washing your hands and by avoiding touching your face.
+Maintain a safe distance from others and wear a face covering.

 Many places are only taking advance bookings, so check in advance before you set off.
 Other venues will be operating on a first come, first served queuing system.
-Some venues will also be operating restricted opening times.
+All venues will also be operating restricted opening times and must close between 10pm and 5am.

-Please follow any guidance, signage or markings provided and remember that venues will be operating in a new way with potentially less staff on duty; so please remain courteous and polite.
+Please follow any guidance, signage or markings provided and remember that venues will be operating in a different way with potentially less staff on duty, so please remain courteous and polite.

 Some venues will be making greater use of outdoor seating and they may allow you to take your drinks outside.
 Others will be operating takeaway only services.
-It is important that you avoid gathering in groups, maintain social distancing and follow the Government advice.
 Venues may also provide plastic glasses or toughen glass for use outside.

-If additional seating has been provided please use the area responsibly and respect staff when they need to remove the furniture; so that it can be safely removed and stored in accordance with their licence.
+If additional outdoor seating has been provided, please use the area responsibly and respect staff when they need to move the furniture, so that it can be safely removed and stored in accordance with their licence.
 If the weather becomes inclement, it may also not be possible for you to re-enter the premises, in order that they can maintain safe occupancy levels inside.

 Most of all, please enjoy yourselves and stay safe!